-Internal Memory DMA Port (IDMA Port; Host Memory Mode)
+Internal Memory DMA Port (IDMA Port)

-The IDMA Port provides an efficient means of communication between a host system and the ADSP-2186L.
+The IDMA Port provides an efficient means of communication between a host system and the ADSP-2183.
 The port is used to access the on-chip program memory and data memory of the DSP with only one DSP cycle per word overhead.
-The IDMA port cannot, however, be used to write directly to the DSP's memory-mapped control registers.
+The IDMA port cannot, however, be used to write to the DSP's memory-mapped control registers.

 The IDMA port has a 16-bit multiplexed address and data bus and supports 24-bit program memory.
-The IDMA port is completely asynchronous and can be written to while the ADSP-2186L is operating at full speed.
+The IDMA port is completely asynchronous and can be written to while the ADSP-2183 is operating at full speed.